defisym/OpenFusionExamples/README.md

 Simple examples

-### Bullet Time

-A simple bullet time example

-### DecimalVerdiction

-To check if a value has decimals

-### DirNormalization

-convert fusion directions (0 ~ 31) to 4Dir (0 ~ 3)

-### EasyStack

-Push/Pop value without extension

-### Ellipse

-move like a ellipse

-### IniControlInit

-How to init a ini file

-### MouseState

-to show if LMB/RMB is pushed down

-### PauseWithTextBox

-pause app with an explanation

-### Shotgun

-Simple Shotgun

-### StringScan

-Search the string and excerpt text in ()

-### Stupid Drag

-Drag to move camera

-### Stupid HeatWave

-simple heatwave effect

-### Stupid SRPG

-a SRPG example like *Fire Emblem* I wrote in 2017. it's totally a mess of spaghetti code, but it's enough for a start.

-### Stupid Things

-Something I made for someone else long long ago and now I couldn't tell what the hell it actually is
+- SubStretch
+  - Stretch Sub-application properly with WinAPI

+- FastloopSave
+  - *Save by Fastloop, could be easily extended to fit any systems*

+- Bullet Time
+  - *A simple bullet time example*

+- DecimalVerdiction
+  - *To check if a value has decimals*

+- DirNormalization
+  - *convert fusion directions (0 ~ 31) to 4Dir (0 ~ 3)*

+- EasyStack
+  - *Push/Pop value without extension*

+- Ellipse
+  - *move like a ellipse*

+- IniControlInit
+  - *How to init a ini file*

+- MouseState
+  - *to show if LMB/RMB is pushed down*

+- PauseWithTextBox
+  - *pause app with an explanation*

+- Shotgun
+  - *Simple Shotgun*

+- StringScan
+  - *Search the string and excerpt text in ()*

+- Stupid Drag
+  - *Drag to move camera*

+- Stupid HeatWave
+  - *simple heatwave effect*

+- Stupid SRPG
+  - *a SRPG example like **Fire Emblem** I wrote in 2017.*
+  - *it's totally a mess of spaghetti code, but it's enough for a start.*

+- Stupid Things
+  - *Something I made for someone else long long ago and now I couldn't tell what the hell it actually is*

 ## Extensions

 some extensions I made for my game

+- Encrypter
+  - *En/decrtypt file with WinAPI CNG.*
+  - *You can Encrypt file here and then read them by other extensions I made, e.g. Fini/StringSpliter*

+- String Spliter
+  - *This object is a string splitter base on C++ regex.*

-### Fini
+- Fini

-based on brofield's brilliant work simpleini, is a faster ini ext for fusion.
+  - *based on brofield's brilliant work simpleini, is a faster ini ext for fusion.*

-### RandomTable
+- RandomTable

-Generate a random table like *Fire Emblem*, save/load by base64 string, for my own game.
+  - *Generate a random table like **Fire Emblem**, save/load by base64 string, for my own game.*

-### WinAPI
+- WinAPI

-a bunch of small functions.
+  - *a bunch of small functions.*

-### Help
+- Help

-Help File from MMF SDK
+  - *Help File from MMF SDK*

-### Steamworks API
+- Steamworks API

-still didn't get it running tbh
+  - *still didn't get it running tbh*

-### _Template
+- _Template

-Ext template, but converted to VS 2019
+  - *Ext template, but converted to VS 2019*

 ## Shaders

 some simple and stupid shader

-### AlphaMono
+- AlphaMono

-make semi-mono effect
+  - *make semi-mono effect*

-### Gauss Blur
+- Gauss Blur

-Finally here comes the gauss blur shader for DX11
+  - *Finally here comes the gauss blur shader for DX11*

-GaussBlur2D is very slow, use GaussBlur instead, or two GaussBlur1D for X/Y blur
+  - *GaussBlur2D is very slow, use GaussBlur instead, or two GaussBlur1D for X/Y blur*

-### Ring Health Bar
+- Ring Health Bar

-simple health bar
+  - *simple health bar*

-### Round Health Bar
+- Round Health Bar

-simple health bar again
+  - *simple health bar again*

-### Round Rectangle
+- Round Rectangle

-draw a round rectangle
+  - *draw a round rectangle*

 ## Tools

 small tools

-### CallofAS Toolbar
+- CallofAS Toolbar

-a handy tool bar set
+  - *a handy tool bar set*

-### DX11 Shader Compile Tool
+- DX11 Shader Compile Tool

-compile DX11 shaders by a simple drag
+  - *compile DX11 shaders by a simple drag*

 ## Tutorials